 Thinking about adopting a Beagle?
 Before you consider rehoming a Beagle please be sure that you have read the entire contents of this website and that you have a understanding of a Beagle’s needs and characteristics.

 Don’t even think of rehoming a Beagle if you are out at work all day – that’s why many of them come into rescue in the first place.
 A lonesome Beagle is a very vocal and destructive little hound.
 They’ll ruin your home and your relationship with your neighbours!

 If you think you can give a Beagle all the exercise he needs by taking him for a couple of long walks at the week-end, forget it!
 These hounds need daily exercise – and that’s for the rest of their lives.
 The oldies may not need as much, but the stimulation of a daily outing keeps their zest for life.
 Remember, Beagles are scent hounds and many are not reliable off lead!

-We have to get to know you before we will allow you to adopt a Beagle.
-You will need to return a completed Application to Adopt form (download here) and you will need to have a home check visit.
+We have to get to know you before we will allow you to adopt a beagle.
+You will need to ring up and request an application and have a chat with one of us.
+We will then send out the Application to Adopt by email or post.
+On receipt of a completed Application we will need to arrange a home check visit.

 What to expect

 A rescued Beagle will have been uprooted from the home it knows, may have spent some time in kennels, and so it may take some length of time before it feels that your home is also its home.